Jason Bourne

 A high debt-to-equity ratio should serve as a warning sign, particularly when a company’s earnings growth is accompanied by an increase in debt, often incurred through acquisitions.

-Warren Buffett, however, favors earnings growth that is derived from shareholders' equity (SE).
+Warren Buffett, however, favours earnings growth that is derived from shareholders' equity (SE).
 He sees value in companies that have positive shareholders' equity, indicating they generate sufficient cash flow to meet their liabilities without depending on debt for growth or sustainability.

 Buffett seeks out companies that not only have strong profit margins but also show a pattern of increasing margins over time.
 Like his approach to evaluating ROE, he examines profit margins across several years to mitigate the impact of short-term fluctuations.
 For a company to maintain its place on Buffett’s radar, its management must demonstrate proficiency in enhancing profit margins annually, which also indicates effective control over operating costs.